 Enclosed please find one dollar for renewal to The Sower.
-I am also much pleased with the articles from A. C. Williams concerning atoms, and of the time coming when the earth people can materialize the food they need: Those things have been shown me for a long time, but I felt I had not the ability to write them up for publication.
+I am also much pleased with the articles from A. C. Williams concerning atoms, and of the time coming when the earth people can materialize the food they nced: Those things have been shown me for a long time, but I felt I had not the ability to write them up for publication.
 I first was made to cease the using of drugs by learning that from the spirit side of life everything I needed in that line would be given me in the air I breath.
 Mental and spiritual science give us the formula and shows us how to recognize only good.
 The highest power known to earth-yes; and to the loved one just behind the veil.

-I have treated hundreds of people mentally

-both absent and present treatment; one is as successful as the other: there is no space to spirit or no time, but now.
+I have treated hundreds of people mentally champion of knowledge and truth; (perhaps | since I have learned the way-have given both absent and present treatment; one is as successful as the other: there is no space to spirit or no time, but now.
 Oh, if we could always keep this in mind.

-God bless and guide The Sower, and angels from the spheres of truth lead it onward and upward scattering the good seed always,"
+God bless and guide THE SOWER, and angels from the spheres of truth lead it onward and upward scattering the good seed always,"